Black women in American politics: Presidential campaigns

 Though Black women have run for presidential nomination in several campaigns, many have been labeled as "non-viable" due partly to their party affiliations, i.e., Charlene Mitchell in 1968 for the Communist Party USA, Lenora Fulani in 1988 for the New Alliance Party, and Cynthia McKinney in 2008 for the Green Party.
 Shirley Chisholm ran as both the "Black candidate" and the "woman candidate" in the 1972 presidential campaign and "found herself shunned by leaders from the political establishments she helped to found—the Congressional Black Caucus and the National Women's Political Caucus."
 Still, Chisholm was able to gain 151 votes at the Democratic National Convention, despite missing the presidential nomination.
-This has led to there being not one black woman who has been the president of the United States.
+This has led to there being not one Black woman who has been the president of the United States.

 Although the office of the First Lady of the United States is not a political office, Michelle Obama, the first Black First Lady, has made an impact on women in the 21st century.
 Obama became first Lady of the United States in 2009, when her husband, Barack Obama, took office as President of the United States.
 Michelle Obama has donated her services to soup kitchens, homeless shelters, and other urban social services, but she eventually found her niche in childhood obesity.
 Ms. Obama created Let's Move! in an effort to reduce childhood obesity around the nation.

 On January 21, 2019, Kamala Harris, junior United States Senator from California, officially announced her candidacy for President of the United States in the 2020 United States presidential election.
 Over an estimated 20,000 people attended her formal campaign launch event in her hometown of Oakland, California.

 While Harris initially had high numbers over several of her opponents, she fell in the polls following the second presidential debate.
 On December 3, 2019, Harris withdrew from seeking the 2020 Democratic presidential nomination, despite having been considered a potential front runner initially for the 2020 Democratic nomination for President.

+Kamala Harris was the Democratic Nominee for the 2024 United States presidential election, losing the election to Donald Trump.
+If elected, she would haven been the first woman to serve as President of the United States.